 Do not leave the fridge door open unnecessarily.

 Cool leftovers quickly

 If you have cooked food that you're not going to eat straight away, cool it as quickly as possible (within 90 minutes) and store it in the fridge or freezer.

 Use any leftovers from the fridge within 2 days and do not reheat food more than once.

 Respect 'use-by' dates

-Don't eat food that's past its use-by date, even if it looks and smells okay.
+Do not eat food that's past its use-by date, even if it looks and smells OK.
 Use-by dates are based on scientific tests that show how quickly harmful bugs can develop in the packaged food.